 A Monetary Shift is More Possible Today than Anyone Thinks

-The war on cash could be the mystical force that causes crypto currencies to make a rapid advance into the mainstream economy.
+The war on cash could be the mystical force that causes crypto currencies to boom.
+They may make a rapid advance into the mainstream economy.
 This is now possible since the majority of people in the US have access to the internet.
 As cash becomes less welcome, people could gradually shift to other mediums of exchange, including crypto currencies, gold, silver, barter, the currencies of foreign nations that haven’t banned cash, or even some as yet undiscovered means of trade.
 Local currencies have also come into existence, just as they have in the past.

 Human ingenuity and flexibility in the face of adverse circumstances can cause magical things to happen.
 Given the history of monetary systems, along with the prospect of rapid advances in technology, the war on cash could go horribly wrong from a government standpoint.